gradvohl/YAPTT/syncThreads/semaphoresMutexExample/README.md

 After the declaration, in line 50, we initialized the ``semaphore`` variable using the ``sem_init`` primitive.
 That primitive receives three parameters: the semaphore address, a flag to indicate if the semaphore is shared between threads (0) or if it is shared among processes (non zero), and the initial value (greater than or equal to zero).

 After initializing the semaphore, we can use it to block or unblock other threads, as we will describe later.
 Then, when we do not need the semaphore anymore, we can destroy it with the command ``sem_destroy``, as we did in line 94.
+A